Updated May 21, 2020. Changes in Red

 - Regularly and thoroughly clean your hands with an alcohol-based hand rub or wash them with soap and water.

 - Maintain at least 1 metre (3 feet) distance between yourself and others.

 - Avoid touching eyes, nose and mouth.

 - Cover your mouth and nose with your bent elbow or tissue when you cough or sneeze.
 Then dispose of the used tissue immediately.

-- Stay home if you feel unwell.
-If you have a fever, cough and difficulty breathing, seek medical attention and call in advance.
+- If you have a fever, cough and difficulty breathing, seek medical attention and call in advance.
 Do not show up at a clinic or hospital unannounced.
 Follow the directions of your local health authority.

 - Keep up to date on the latest COVID-19 hotspots (cities or local areas where COVID-19 is spreading widely).
 If possible, avoid traveling to these places – especially if you are an older person or have diabetes, heart or lung disease.

 - Clean high touch surfaces (e.g. phones, laptops) regularly.

 Estimated R0 for SARS-CoV-2 is 5.7.
 This means >82% of the population has to be immune, through either vaccination or prior infection, to achieve herd immunity to stop transmission.
 Otherwise, population contact reduction must go down between 25 to 50% to contain transmission.
 Source: Los Alamos National Laboratory